Other

 Other areas of the market

 If you wish to skip the tuna auction which is held very early in the morning, you should consider visiting the market around 9:00am when you can see trading between wholesalers and retailers.
-In addition to the inner market, you can enjoy the outer market which is located just adjacent to the inner market and caters to the public.
-The outer market consists of a few blocks of small retail shops and restaurants crowded along narrow lanes.
+In addition to the market, you can enjoy the other market which is located in the same building and caters to the public.

 Closed : Sundays and national holidays